mrafa3/viz_experiments/README.md

 * Love the aesthetic of [this rayshader::](https://github.com/Pecners/rayshader_portraits/blob/main/R/portraits/stl_mke/render_graphic.R) population density of Milwaukee and St. Louis
 * Would like to use the [nflreadr::](https://nflreadr.nflverse.com/reference/load_nextgen_stats.html) package to get explore some Next Gen stats
 * [This](https://milospopovic.net/6-ways-to-map-population-with-r.r/) tutorial for mapping population density a number of ways
+* [This](https://github.com/gkaramanis/tidytuesday/tree/master/2024/2024-week_08) is a great treemap example with simple code.

 Project ideas: